-These 15 Hacks to Improve Your Soil for Free will guide you to create the most powerful and rich soil for your plants.
+These Hacks to Improve Your Soil for Free will guide you to create the most powerful and rich soil for your plants!

-A rich and quality growing medium can make gardening easy, productive, and fun, and these Hacks to Improve Your Soil for Free will teach you how to achieve that without spending much on chemical fertilizers and soil conditioners.
+A rich and quality growing medium can make gardening easy, productive, and fun without spending much on chemical fertilizers and soil conditioners.

+There are many DIY soil tests you can perform at home.
 The most basic test anyone can do to understand the texture is the squeeze test.
-For this, take a handful of moist garden soil and squeeze it to make a ball, and open your hand.
-If it holds the shape until you do a light poke, it means it is loamy, which is great!
+Take a handful of moist garden soil, squeeze it to make a ball, and open your hand.
+If it holds the shape until you do a light poke, it is loamy, which is excellent!
+Watch out for these signs that show your soil is bad and you should amend it.

 1. Check and Control Soil pH